XuYunqiu/H2FA_R-CNN/README.md

 ```

 ## Main Results with Pre-trained Models
-Pre-trained models with R101-DC5 backbone on six datasets are available.
+Pre-trained models with R101-DC5 backbone on seven datasets are available.
 All our models are trained on 2 NVIDIA V100-32G GPUs.

 <table><tbody>